Logarithmic good reduction and the index: Introduction

 The topological assumption on the ($\ell$-adic) Euler number may seem a bit strange, but it turns out to be necessary since Theorem \ref{maintheorem} breaks down when $\chi(X) = 0$, even in the case of curves.
 Indeed, our second main result (proven in \S \ref{section5}) yields a full characterisation of curves of genus $1$ with logarithmic good reduction, completing the results obtained previously by T. Saito and Stix for curves of genus at least $2$ in \cite{Sa, Sa2, St}.

-To state our result, recall that the \emph{period} of a curve $C$ of genus $1$ over $K$ is defined as the order of the class of $C$ in $H^1(K,\mathrm{Jac}\,C)$.
-Since we assume the residue field $k$ to be algebraically closed, the Brauer group of $K$ vanishes, and hence the period is actually equal to the index $\iota(C)$ by a result of Lichtenbaum \cite[Theorem 1]{Lichtenbaum}. \begin{theo} Let $C$ be a curve of genus $1$ over $K$.
-Denote its period by $m$ and let $\mathcal{C}$ be its minimal proper regular model over $\mathcal{O}_K$.
-The curve $C$ has logarithmic good reduction if and only if both of the following conditions are satisfied: \begin{itemize} \item[(a)] the Galois action on $H^1(C \times_K K^s, \mathbf{Q}_\ell)$ is tamely ramified; \item[(b)] if $p \mid m$, then $\mathrm{Jac}\,C$ has good reduction and $\mathcal{C}$ is cohomologically flat over $\mathcal{O}_K$. \end{itemize} \end{theo}
+To state our result, recall that the \emph{period} of a curve $C$ of genus $1$ over $K$ is defined as the order of the class of $C$ in $H^1(K,J)$, where $J$ is the Jacobian of $C$.
+Since we assume the residue field $k$ to be algebraically closed, the Brauer group of $K$ vanishes, and hence, the period is actually equal to the index $\iota(C)$ by a result of Lichtenbaum \cite[Theorem 1]{Lichtenbaum}. \begin{theo} Let $C$ be a curve of genus $1$ over $K$.
+Denote by $m$ its period and by $\mathcal{C}$ its minimal regular model over $S$.
+The curve $C$ has logarithmic good reduction if and only if both of the following conditions are satisfied: \begin{itemize} \item[(a)] the Galois action on $H^1(C \times_K K^s, \mathbf{Q}_\ell)$ is tamely ramified; \item[(b)] if $p \mid m$, then the Jacobian of $C$ has good reduction, and $\mathcal{C}$ is cohomologically flat over $S$. \end{itemize} \end{theo}

 Recall that the (by now classical) results of T. Saito and Stix say that a curve $C$ of genus at least $2$ over $K$ has logarithmic good reduction if and only if the Galois action on $H^1(C \times_K K^s, \mathbf{Q}_\ell)$ is tamely ramified.
 The same result is known to hold for elliptic curves, but condition (b) in our theorem shows that the situation is more delicate for curves of genus $1$ which do not have a rational point.
 The whole crux of Theorem \ref{genus1theorem} is of course that there really exist curves $C$ of genus $1$ over $K$ satisfying both conditions (a) and (b) and for which $C(K^t) = \emptyset$ (or equivalently, $p \mid m$): this follows from \cite[9.4.1.(iii)]{Ra}.
 For the construction of such examples, the interested reader can consult the work of Katsura--Ueno \cite{KU} and Harbourne--Lang \cite{HL} on so-called \emph{tame} and \emph{wild} fibres of elliptic surfaces in positive characteristic; the construction in \cite[Example 4.9]{KU} is particularly elegant.